Model quality in football: Quantifying the quality of an Expected Threat model: Simulations

-Simulations were carried out to investigate the behavior of the model error in practice.
-The sampling process was repeated 1,000 times for different values of $N$ and $M$.
-The combinations of the values of $N$ are given in Table~\ref{tab: values N simulation distribution} and those of $M$ with corresponding grid dimensions in Table~\ref{tab: values M simulation distribution}.
-The grids were chosen to be of roughly the same proportions as the traditional $16\times12$ grid.
-The simulations resulted in 104,000 estimated models with different values of $M$ and $N$, with their corresponding error quantities.

-Some combinations of $M$ and $N$ resulted in errors too large for practice.
-To exclude these unusable combinations, a filter was applied $M^{3/2}\log(M)/\sqrt{N}\geq 445$.
-The value of $445$ was empirically determined to filter out the situations with a mode of the model error between 0.8 and 1.0.
-The necessity of this filter was examined via the unfiltered samples.
-For each combination of $M$ and $N$, kernel density estimates of the model were computed and compared.

-For the resampled models, the model parameters were estimated in the process.
-The estimation error of these parameters could also be calculated.
-To find the importance of the errors for different model parameters, the relationship between the model error and the error in the model parameters were visualized through scatter plot, Pearson correlation coefficients, and histograms.
+We can use the simulation framework to investigate the behaviour of the estimation error in practice by creating a data set of estimation errors with corresponding values of $N$ and $M$.
+We fit a statistical model to the simulated estimation error to better describe its behaviour, improving on the theoretical bounds.

-Because the size of the model error $\|xT-\widehat{xT}\|_\infty$ is the maximal absolute difference of all $xT$ values, it can only attain positive values.
-This means that an assumed statistical model for this error needs to have positive support.
-From the theoretical analysis, it is known that the error becomes larger for increasing values of $M$ and decreasing values of $N$.
-As the error is positive, both the variance and mean can be expected to depend on $N$ and $M$.
-Still, the hypothesis is that the influence of $M$ and $N$ on the model error is in reality of a lower order than the worst-case $O(M^{3/2}\sqrt{\log(M)}/\sqrt{N})$.
-A statistical model with a multiplicative error and different powers of $M$ and $N$ is desirable.
+Because the size of the estimation error, $\|xT-\widehat{xT}^{(k)}\|_\infty$, is a maximum of absolute values, the statistical model must have positive support.
+The theoretical analysis indicates that the error becomes larger for increasing values of $M$ and decreasing values of $N$, so both the variance and mean can be expected to depend on these variables.
+However, the theoretical bound is a worst-case result, and we hypothesise that the true dependence on $M$ and $N$ is in reality of lower order than $O(M^{3/2}\sqrt{\log(M)}/\sqrt{N})$.
+This motivates a statistical model with a multiplicative structure and flexible powers of $M$ and $N$.

-A parametric model with a lognormal distribution was assumed as as follows.
+Therefore, a parametric model with a lognormal distribution is assumed as as follows.
 This random variable only attains positive values.
 The parameters describing the powers of $N$ and $M$ make it possible to scale both the mean and expected value of the error.
 Additionally, they allow for inference on the powers for $N$ and $M$.